ersilia-os/ersilia.io/docs/project-ideas.md

-# Project ideas for the Google Summer of Code 2021
+# Project ideas for students

 ## An introduction to the Ersilia Model Hub
 The Ersilia Model Hub is a web-based platform maintained by Ersilia Open Source Initiative (EOSI).
 It features Machine Learning (ML) models for biomedicine and drug discovery, with a focus on infectious and neglected diseases.
 Its aim is to bring ML closer to biomedical research and empower uninitiated researchers in the world of computational pharmacology.